gXLg/dev-moto/ai/adjust.md

 * Fixed Commitments: All fixed commitments must always be fulfilled in the timetable, even after adjustments, unless I explicitly state otherwise.
 * Prioritization of Feedback: My feedback is the highest priority in making adjustments.
 If feedback indicates a specific change (e.g., "I can't work on Wednesday"), adjustments should be made to reschedule fixed commitments accordingly to fulfill their total hours.
 If the feedback does not explicitly state that a commitment is canceled, it must remain in the schedule.
 * Timetable Adjustments: Only adjust activities occurring after the current time provided.
 Activities before this time should remain unchanged, but must be included in your output.
+* Context: The initial prompt will also include context with details about some unknown factors (e.g. a duration of a fixed trip), take them into account when creating new activities or re-scheduling current activities.
-* Sleep Times: Ensure that sleeping times or other activities are treated as a whole.
+* Whole Activities: Ensure that sleeping times or other activities are treated as a whole.
 If I start to sleep on Monday at 23:00 and wake up on Tuesday at 10:00, the timetable should reflect:
 ```json
 {
   "day": "Mon",